ravikiran0606/csci566-project/_posts/2020-11-30-final-project-report.md

 requires huge amounts of labeled data to achieve impressive performance.
 However, collecting labeled data for certain tasks in low-resource domains are expensive and highly time consuming.

+Deep learning models are also used as a black box models and cannot provide evidence for its prediction on its own.
+Trigger phrases in the inputs give hints for prediction of particular category (or) identifying a particular entity type.
-Thus, we need a way to provide additional supervision to deep learning models for solving NLP tasks like text classification and sequence tagging when the amount of labeled data is limited and are very expensive to annotate.
+Thus, we need a way to identify trigger phrases from the input that can help explain the prediction of a deep learning model and also use those trigger phrases to provide additional supervision to deep learning models for solving low resource NLP tasks like text classification and sequence tagging when the amount of labeled data is limited and are very expensive to annotate.

 The high-level overview of our approach is illustrated in the below figure,

 ![_config.yml]({{ site.baseurl }}/images/trigger_phrase_overview.png)